If you are interested in working with Megan, please email her at: [email protected]

 MST "Whatever It Takes" Award - Fall, 2011.
 Recognized for outstanding service to teens and families.
 (Find award in the 'Announcements from MST Services and MST Institute' section).

-I work with individuals across the spectrum of age, race, gender, and sexual orientation.
+I work with individuals across the spectrum of age, race, ability, gender, and sexual orientation.